 - Set goals.
-Goals should include specific definitions for each metric, be measurable (see the formulas listed above), be achievable, be relevant, and be completed in a timely fashion.
-Time tracking is key to ensuring your resources for these goals are being used effectively.
+Goals should include specific definitions for each metric, be measurable (see the formulas listed above), achievable, relevant, and completed in a timely fashion.
+Time tracking is key to ensuring your resources for these goals are effectively used.

 - Understand the difference between implementation and onboarding.
-While “onboarding” is more commonly used when working with smaller companies, “implementation” typically refers to the process of rolling out a new system for a large enterprise.
+While “onboarding” is more commonly used when working with smaller companies, “implementation” typically refers to rolling out a new system for a large enterprise.
 Understanding where your business fits will help you define and set up your onboarding system.

 - Build trust.
 One of the most important things to remember is that you are building a long-term relationship with the client.
 Your ultimate goal is to help them achieve success.
-Taking the time to build trust through empathetic listening and working together will help your onboarding process go more smoothly.
+Building trust through empathetic listening and working together will help your onboarding process go more smoothly.

 Understanding what metrics to use in measuring the success of your onboarding process will help you determine vulnerable clients, increase engagement, improve retention, and lead to improved customer satisfaction.
-Onboarding software will help you streamline your process as well as analyze this data.
+Onboarding software will help you streamline your process and analyze this data.
 Take the guesswork out of data analysis by using these powerful onboarding metrics.